Rates and fees.

 We relentlessly review our rates to make sure we stay competitive and offer more Australians a better deal on their home loan.

-For a different loan or term, such as our home loan with an offset account, the rate would be different because we charge $10 a month to have an offset account.
+If the loan has a different term or additional features, such as an offset account, the comparison rate would be different because we charge $10 a month for this feature.
 Or to say that in the way we’re legally obligated to (the aggressive way): WARNING: This comparison rate is true only for the examples given and may not include all fees and charges.
 Different terms, fees or other loan amounts might result in a different comparison rate.

 But no need to speculate.
 Test out what your rate will be based on your own situation and the loan you want.